grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem88/README.md

 1) generate values for all k - for p - positions of non "1".
 2) This is k = product(p-positions) - sum(p-positions) + p
 3) assign for this k value product(p-positions) - if not exists, otherwise if lower update.

+**after some time I resumed this problem new ideas** Initial idea to start with prototype:

+For given k, starting for integer i >= k
+1) generate all divisors  D of i
+2) generate all integer partitions of i IP for k parts
+3) create set of C from IP and D - containing integer partitions sets with partitions within D set

 ##### Algorithm